-This summer, The Sweet Potato is moving into a gorgeous 100-year-old building around the corner on Vine Avenue.
-We’re adding a bakery, a butcher, a fancy cheese island – and space for two carts to pass each other in the aisles.
+In the fall of 2017, The Sweet Potato moved into a gorgeous 100-year-old building on Vine Avenue, just around the corner from the original location.
+We added a bakery, a butcher, a fancy cheese island – and space for two carts to pass each other in the aisles.

 The Sweet Potato has been a big part of the Junction since it was mostly dusty old knick-knack shops, and it’s an honour to be providing delicious, organic food to such a warm, vibrant, and growing community.